 Q:What do I have to do to receive advance child tax credit payments?

-Q:What if my child tax credit or direct deposit information changes?
+Q:What if my direct deposit information for the child tax credit changes?

 Q:Which parent will receive the advance child tax credit payments?